-To keep their energy levels up, Squirrels typically eat a variety of nuts, fruits, seeds, fungi, and small insects.
+To keep their energy levels up, Squirrels typically eat a variety of nuts including pecans, fruits, seeds, fungi, and small insects.
 Their diet needs to be high in proteins, fats, vitamins, and minerals.
 At least enough to deliver the calories needed for all the acrobatics done throughout the day.
 Nuts are at the top of the list for the best foods to give to squirrels.
-Tree nuts are typically high in nutrients that are perfect for squirrels.
+Tree nuts like pecans are typically high in nutrients that are perfect for squirrels.

 Why is protein important for squirrels?

 Balanced amounts of protein in any diet is needed to maintain muscle mass.
 Increasing protein consumption can help in situations where muscle growth is the goal.
 This is because muscles are made from a collection of water, fat, and high amounts of protein.
 Squirrels need sufficient amounts of protein as part of their daily nutrition to keep their muscles replenished.

 In addition to muscle health, protein is also one of the main components of organs, bones, skin, hair, and nails.
 Squirrels can weigh anywhere from ten ounces to just over one pound.
 Although they are lightweight, their agility and roaming skills are only as good as the overall strength of their bones, organs, and muscles.
 A lack of proper nutrients could lead to muscle fatigue, bone density changes, and weaker immune systems.